Better pictures will be coming in spring. Please bear with the mess. 🙂

-These aren’t the most flattering pictures in the world, but they will have to do until spring.
-Despite the odd stance, Summer has a nice smooth body, long neck, and gently sloped rump.
-I’d like more rear leg angularity, and a smoother transition on her neck to withers.
+Summer has a nice smooth body, long neck, and gently sloped rump.
+Summer is very refined and dairy underneath that thick early spring coat.
 She is an improvement over her dam in depth and width, which I definitely like to see.
 Summer’s dam was CapraKoza SG Joy to the World.
 Joy unfortunately had a strange autoimmune disorder that attacked her hair follicles and caused her to go bald about once a year, and I believe it contributed to a weaker immune system as well.
-Joy passed away in 2017 from bloat after a group of does broke into the chicken feed.
 Luckily Summer does not show any signs of having inherited Joy’s condition.
 Summer’s graddam is Rosasharn SP Jump for Joy 6*D 6*M and her grandsire is PGCH Bush Creek Smokin Gun.
-Her maternal aunt (Joy’s littermate sister) is CapraKoza SG Silent Night 7*M AR 7*D, and she was #2 on the 2012 AGS Top Ten 1 Day Milk Test for both butterfat and protein as a first freshener.
-Summer has has five does in her five generation pedigree that have made it onto the Top Ten Breed List for milk production.
-She definitely has the genetic potential to put it in the bucket.
-She will be a two year old first freshener in 2018.
-Summer’s kids will continue a Christmas theme.
+Her maternal aunt (dam’s littermate sister) is CapraKoza SG Silent Night 7*M AR 7*D, who was #2 on the 2012 AGS Top Ten 1 Day Milk Test for both butterfat and protein as a first freshener.
+Summer definitely has the genetic potential to put it in the bucket.

 Tiramar WB Opal

 Click on pedigree to view larger.